Acers-Org/digiphront-backend/README.md

 ## Motivation

-This project was conceive as part of the AngelHack Hackaton in 2022.
+This project was conceived as part of the AngelHack Hackathon in 2022.

 ## Scripts